PhD, BSc (Hons)

-Michael Bewong is a lecturer in computing (Data Science, AI and Cyber Security) at Charles Sturt University.
+Michael Bewong is a Senior Lecturer in Computing (Data Science, AI and Cyber Security) at Charles Sturt University.
 His ambition is to utilize his expertise in the field of data analytics collaboratively to solve real world problems; and to share this knowledge through research publications and teaching.

 His current research focuses on data analytics in social media and its applications to cybersecurity.
 Particularly he is currently working on (1) improving topic discovery from text data; (2) developing novel techniques for predicting exploits of cyber security vulnerabilities and; (3) opinion summarisation from social media.